devtron-labs/devtron/docs/user-guide/creating-application/eso/aws-eso.md

 To add secrets from **AWS Secrets Manager**, we need to create a generic Kubernetes secret for AWS authentication.

 Create a Kubernetes secret in the namespace in which the application is to be deployed using base64 encoded AWS access-key and secret-access-key.
-You can use devtron generic chart for this.
+You can use Devtron generic chart for this.

 **Note:** You don't have to create the Kubernetes secret everytime you create External Secret for the respective namespace.